OPUASF/UASF/README.md

 To signal #UASF on linux on your node before binaries are released:

-echo "uacomment=UASF-SegWit-BIP148" >> ~/.bitcoin/bitcoin.conf && bitcoin-cli stop && sleep 5 && bitcoind
+`echo "uacomment=UASF-SegWit-BIP148" >> ~/.bitcoin/bitcoin.conf && bitcoin-cli stop && sleep 5 && bitcoind`

-To manually set it, open ~/.bitcoin/bitcoin.conf and on a new line set "uacomment=UASF-SegWit-BIP148" without quotes, then restart your node.
+To manually set it, open `~/.bitcoin/bitcoin.conf` and on a new line set `uacomment=UASF-SegWit-BIP148` without quotes, then restart your node.

 ### Can BIP148 be cancelled?